 Various best-practices are available for all students.
-These accommodations include, but are not limited to; extra time on classroom assessments as determined by the teacher, preferential seating, more bathroom breaks.
+These accommodations include, but are not limited to: extra time on classroom assessments as determined by the teacher, preferential seating, and other educational and technological supports.

-THE LEARNING CENTER will be accessible as needed for students.
-Tutors may be encouraged if there are concerns in content areas.
+The Learning Center will be accessible as the schedule permits for students in Level One.
+Private tutors may be suggested if there are concerns in specific content areas.
 Technology support may be provided where it is deemed helpful for student achievement.

-No educational psychology report is required but is encouraged as there could be an undiagnosed learning concern.
-Most educational psychology profiles are good for three years.
+No educational psychological report is required, but is encouraged as there could be an undiagnosed learning concern.
+Most educational psychological profiles are good for three years.
 Mild cases of ADD/ADHD may be included in Level One.
-Meetings will be scheduled as needed with parents.

 All of the notes in Level One could also apply here.

 An educational psychologist’s report is required by the school.
 This will include a citation of a learning concern.
 Medical reports that impact learning may also be a part of this documentation.

 Documentation of dysgraphia, auditory processing disorder, ADD/ADHD (Executive Functioning Deficits) and mild levels of dyslexia would be examples of students requiring Level Two accommodations.

 Level Two accommodations may include further direction from the psychologist’s educational report.
 Often direction includes: notes being provided for students, oral retesting, shortened assignments, and technology supports that are specific to the students (audiobooks, iPads in class, etc.)

 Students with acute cases of Dysgraphia, Executive Functioning Deficits, Auditory Processing Disorder, Language Disorders, and Dyslexia may require Level Three services.